pablex72/classic-game/README.md

-This is the classic game
+This is the classic game tic tac toe, where the user can play against himself by turns